SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.token.md

 **Type:** void

-The opposite for create action, if all validations succeed, it debits the statstable.supply amount.
+The counter for create action, if every validation is approved, it debits the statstable.supply amount.

 Parameter Name | Description
 --- | ---